 There may be many reasons (e.g. security, unsupported wsa:Address values, ...) why a RECEIVER does not honor any WS-Addressing headers.
 In these cases and irrespective of where the condition occurs, when any WS-Addressing headers are present in a SOAP envelope (where soap11:mustUnderstand=1 attributes exist or the header contents are understood), the RECEIVER must generate a fault.

-R1149 If a RECEIVER detects one of the error conditions specified in , it MUST generate a fault using the [Code], [Subcode], and [Subsubcode] listed for that particular error condition.
+R1149 If a RECEIVER detects one of the error conditions specified in Section 6.4 of the Web Services Addressing 1.0 - SOAP Binding [WSAddrSoap], it MUST generate a fault using the [Code], [Subcode], and [Subsubcode] listed for that particular error condition.
 CORE TESTABLE BP1149a BP1149b BP1149c BP1149d

 Use of Non-Anonymous Response EPRs